misterblack1/trs80-diagnosticrom/README.md

 - Auto detection of VRAM type (The Model 1 comes with 7-bit VRAM as stock, so it cannot be used as a stack)
 - Auto detection of bank size (4k or 16k)
 - Testing up to 48k of DRAM, running continually
-- Fits withtin 2K so the ROM can be used on a Level 1 Model 1
+- Fits withtin 2K so the ROM can be used on a Level 1 machine

-We are working on a Model 2 version next.
-The RAM test code should be portable to other Z80 systems.
+## Future improvements

+- Porting the ROM to other TRS-80 systems like the Model 2 and Model 4
+- Porting the diagnostic routines to other Z80 systems

-## Notes about running this diagnostic on the Model 3
+# Running this diagnostic ROM on a TRS-80 Model 1 or Model 3

+To use this diagnostic ROM on a TRS-80 Model 3, you must first make or buy an adapter to allow use of an EPROM in the U104 ROM socket.
+This socket is designed for a 2364 which does not have a compatible pinout with a 2764 EPROM.
+Adapter PCBs are widely available on the usual sources, or you can make some PCBs at this link:

+<<pcb way link>>

+One you have a programmed 2764 or 28B64C, insert that into the adapter and install it into U104 on the Model 3.
+This is the boot ROM that the CPU starts to execute code from at power-up.
+(Address $0000)

+On a TRS-80 Model 1 with Level II ROM upgrade, the main boot rom is the left most chip.
+On the Model 1, the main ROM is a 2332 ROM chip is a 2332, so a 2732 should work in place of it.
+(Unconfirmed.
+I used my 2364 to 2764 adapter in this socket and it mostly worked, except I had to write the ROM into the second top half of the 28b64.
+Load the ROM image into address $1000 in your EPROM software, then write to the chip.)

+You can leave the othe ROM chips installed in the system.

 The VRAM test detects if the machine is a 7-bit VRAM Model 1 by testing the VRAM.
 If bit 6 (data line 6) comes back as bad, it assumes it's a model 1.

-If you have a Model 3 or a 8-bit VRAM model 1 and it says it's using the stack in DRAM, then bit 6 of the VRAM has a problem and you must fix that.
+If you have a Model 3 or a 8-bit VRAM Model 1 (this is also known as the lower-case mode, where one extra VRAM chip is added in) the Diagnostic screen will say it's using the VRAM for the processor stack.
+If you areon a Model 3 or 8-bit VRAM Model 1 and the ROM says it is using DRAM for the stack, **then bit 6 of the VRAM has a problem and you must fix that. **

 When bad bits are detected in VRAM or DRAM, you will hear a beep code telling you which bit is bad.
 The beeping goes from Bit 7 (MSB) to Bit 0 (LSB.)
 So if you hear, high high high low high high high high, then the bad bit is BIT 4 (of 7).
 You will not hear a VRAM beep code for a problem in bit-6 because it assumes it is a Model 1.
 (See above.)